Rider Info

 Check in at the Loyalton City Park (next to the Loyalton Elementary School; see map) at 9:00 a.m. on Friday to turn in any remaining sponsorships, and to receive numbered tags for your bike and bag and a numbered reflective vest.

 Sponsorship is the core of the Agony ride.
 Through Agony sponsorship, your family, friends, and acquaintances become part of your team, making a difference in our society and in Christ's kingdom.
-Each rider needs to raise a minimum of $500.00.
+Each rider is encouraged to raise a minimum of $500.00.
+(But if you come up short, we still want you to come!).
 For example, 10 sponsors pledging 25 cents per mile each = 2.50 per mile x 200 miles ridden = $500.00.
 There is no maximum—it is okay to raise $10,000 or more!
 Seriously, we encourage you to work towards recognition for raising at least $2,500 this year.
 For those of you who have ridden before or will ride again, we also have several cumulative awards, beginning at $10,000.
 Tokens of appreciation will be given to each person reaching a new level.
 The greatest reward is knowing you have played an important part in changing lives.

 IMPORTANT: Be sure all checks are made out to CER.
 Sponsors may also donate here.